eddycharly/terraform-provider-kops/README.md

 ```

 If you want to install the built provider after building it, run the following
-command instead (working only on macos for now):
+command instead (working on linux and macos):

 ```shell
 make install